 FCS_SSHC_EXT.1 SSH Client Protocol

-FCS_SSHC_EXT.1.1 The TSF shall implement the SSH protocol that complies with RFC(s) [selection: 4251, 4252, 4253, 4254, 5647, 5656, 6187, 6668, 8332].
+FCS_SSHC_EXT.1.1 The TSF shall implement the SSH protocol in accordance with: RFCs 4251, 4252, 4253, 4254, [selection: 4256, 4344, 5647, 5656, 6187, 6668, 8268, 8308 section 3.1, 8332].

+The following mapping is provided as a guide to ST authors to ensure the appropriate RFC selections are made:

+RFC 4256 – Select if keyboard-interactive authentication is available

+RFC 4344 – Select if AES-128-CTR or AES-256-CTR modes are available

+RFC 5647 – Select if AEAD_AES_128_GCM or AEAD_AES_256_GCM are available

+RFC 5656 – Select if elliptical curve cryptography is available

+RFC 6187 – Select if X.509 certificates are available for public key algorithms

+RFC 6668 – Select if HMAC-SHA-2 algorithms are available

+RFC 8268 – Select if FFC DH groups with SHA-2 are available

+RFC 8308 Section 3.1 – Select if RFC 8332 is selected

+RFC 8332 – Select if SHA-2 is available with ssh-rsa selection for public key algorithms

+If the negotiated encryption algorithm is one of the aes*-gcm@openssh.com algorithms, then the MAC field is ignored during negotiation and implicitly selects AES-GCM for the MAC.
+However once negotiated the connection is conformant with RFC 5647 and this should be selected when using aes*-gcm@openssh.com algorithms. aes*-gcm@openssh.com is specified in Section 1.6 of the OpenSSH Protocol Specification (https://cvsweb.openbsd.org/cgi-bin/cvsweb/src/usr.bin/ssh/PROTOCOL?rev=1.31).

-The ST author selects which of the RFCs to which conformance is being claimed.
-Note that these need to be consistent with selections in later elements of this component (e.g., cryptographic algorithms permitted).
+The ST author selects which of the additional RFCs to which conformance is being claimed.
+An SSH product can implement additional RFCs, but only those listed in the selection can be claimed as conformant under common criteria.
+The RFC selections for this requirement need to be consistent with selections in later elements of this Package (e.g., cryptographic algorithms permitted).
 RFC 4253 indicates that certain cryptographic algorithms are “REQUIRED”.
 This means that the implementation must include support, not that the algorithms must be enabled for use.
 Ensuring that algorithms indicated as “REQUIRED” but not listed in the later elements of this component are implemented is out of scope of the evaluation activity for this requirement.

-RFC 5647 only applies to the RFC compliant implementation of GCM; a TOE that only implements the “@openssh.com” variant of GCM should not select 5647. aes*-gcm@openssh.com is specified in Section 1.6 of the OpenSSH Protocol Specification (https://cvsweb.openbsd.org/cgi-bin/cvsweb/src/usr.bin/ssh/PROTOCOL?rev=1.31).

 FCS_SSHC_EXT.1.2 The TSF shall ensure that the SSH protocol implementation supports the following authentication methods as described in RFC 4252: public key-based, [selection: password-based, no other method].